ms/buildtogether.tech/git-solo/index.md

 Breaking this down:

 -   Git commands are written as <code>git <em>verb</em></code>, where
-    <code><em>verb</em></code> is a <span g="sub_command">sub-command</span>
+    <code><em>verb</em></code> is a sub-command telling Git exactly what we want
-    telling Git exactly what we want to do.
+    to do.

--   The `--global` <span g="flag">flag</span> is used to specify a value for the command in the same way that parameters are used to pass values to functions.
+-   The `--global` option is used to specify a value for the command in the same way that parameters are used to pass values to functions.
 In this case, we're telling Git that we want to configure things globally (i.e., for every project we have on this computer).
 We can also configure things repository-by-repository if we want to have a different name or email address for different projects.

 -   `user.name` is the thing we want to configure.
 There are a lot of these;
     `git config --list` displays them all.